-Jacksonville Open Carrying of Firearms and Weapons Lawyers
+Jacksonville Open Carrying of Firearms and Weapons Lawyer

 Open Carrying of Firearms and Weapons

 The Florida legislature continues to wrestle with whether to allow open carrying of firearms, however, the current law* prohibits the open carrying of firearms and some other weapons, even if you have a Concealed Firearms Permit.
-If you, or a loved one, is charged with Open Carrying of a Firearm or Open Carrying of a Weapon, give the experienced criminal defense lawyers of SLG Law a call now to discuss your case.
+If you, or a loved one, is charged with Open Carrying of a Firearm or Open Carrying of a Weapon, give the experienced criminal defense lawyer of LGL a call now to discuss your case.

 Open Carrying of Firearms and Weapons is defined in Florida Statute Section 790.053.
 To prove the crime of Open Carrying of Firearms and Weapons, the State must prove: